jbanday808/Terraform-Full-Course-Aws/lessons/day08/README.md

 - ✅ Understand resource addressing with meta-arguments
 - ✅ Write more maintainable Terraform code

-Continue to Day 09 to learn about more advanced Terraform concepts!

 ## 📞 Need Help?

-- Review the `task.md` file for detailed exercises
 - Check the inline comments in `main.tf` for explanations
 - Experiment with `terraform console` to test expressions
 - Read the official Terraform documentation